 For Science!: "I ate a radio for science" is just one example of what he will do in the name of science.

 Teeth-Clenched Teamwork: He and Jamie have made it clear that they have a good deal of respect for each other but on an interpersonal level they annoy each other to no end and do not hang out after work.
 Occasionally, this makes it past the editing and we see Adam annoyed at Jamie's fussiness and methodical approach.
+With that said, their mutual joy at what they are doing is often apparent as well.

 Bulletproof Fashion Plate: Multiple members of the cast and crew have expressed bafflement at how he always manages to keep his white shirt spotless.
 Turns out he actually was using (and continues to use) a special clothing treatment that basically makes any fabric it's applied to impervious to most liquids.

 Expansion Pack Past: Provides the page quote.
-Adam frequently provides details on Jamie's past to the point it's almost a Multiple-Choice Past—apparently Jamie is descended from a line of "track-straighteners" dating back to the middle ages, worked for the mob, and may be an alien and/or over two thousand years old.
+Adam frequently provides details on Jamie's past to the point it's almost a Multiple Choice Past—apparently Jamie is descended from a line of "track-straighteners" dating back to the middle ages, worked for the mob, and may be an alien and/or over two thousand years old.
 Or Theodore Roosevelt, to whom he bears a pretty uncanny resemblance.
 His real past, though not as funny, is genuinely awesome: he ran away from home at 14 and hitchhiked across the U.S., has a degree in Russian linguistics, and has been, in alphabetical order, an animal wrangler, a boat captain, a chef, a pet shop owner, a scuba divemaster, and a wilderness survival instructor.
 And that's not even a complete list.

 Funny Character, Boring Actor: The main reason Jamie brought Adam in on the show is because he is naturally The Stoic and uninteresting by himself.
 Adam's high energy level and their good working relationship manages to mask this on camera, but they've also said the editing makes Jamie seem more quick-witted and eloquent than he really is.